petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/understanding-liferay-search.md

 ## Other Advanced Search Options

-Liferay offers semantic search, giving you results that go beyond just matching keywords.
+Liferay offers semantic search, generating results that go beyond matching keywords.
 Semantic search utilizes natural language processing and tries to understand the meaning or intent of the search term.
 Note, this is currently a beta feature and is available by enabling the feature flag.
 See [semantic search](https://learn.liferay.com/web/guest/w/dxp/using-search/liferay-enterprise-search/search-experiences/semantic-search) to learn more.

-Search results are sorted by the ranking of a relevance score automatically assigned by Elasticsearch.
+By default, search results are sorted by the relevance score assigned by Elasticsearch.
 The higher the relevance score, the higher the ranking in the search results.
-However, an Elasticsearch Learning to Rank plugin can be used with Liferay to prioritize search results based on your specific criteria.
+However, you can use an Elasticsearch Learning to Rank plugin with Liferay to prioritize search results based on your specific criteria.
 See [learning to rank](https://learn.liferay.com/w/dxp/using-search/liferay-enterprise-search/learning-to-rank) to learn more.

-Synonym sets can be created in Liferay to add additional coverage for different search terms.
+Finally, you can create synonym sets in Liferay to add additional coverage for different search terms.
 For example, visitors to Clarity's website might search for terms such as *eyeglasses* or *sunglasses*, but some might search for synonyms such as *spectacles* or *shades*.
 Create synonym sets in Liferay to ensure users find relevant content regardless of their exact keywords.
 See [synonym sets](https://learn.liferay.com/w/dxp/using-search/search-administration-and-tuning/synonym-sets) to learn more.

 ## Conclusion